- Home

 Frequently Asked Questions

 That depends on the walk.
 Some walks may cross fields with livestock or areas with wildlife so it may not be appropriate to take dogs.
 Small dogs may struggle with overgrown paths, stiles and footbridges.
-We ask that you contact the walk leader (phone number on the Walk Programme) or to email the group (westlancashirefootpathgroup@gmail.com) to ask about the particular walk that interests you.
+We ask that you contact the walk leader (phone number on the Walk Programme and each Event) or to email the group (westlancashirefootpathgroup@gmail.com) to ask about the particular walk that interests you.
 If you do bring your dog, please keep it on a lead for the duration of the walk and ensure that you use a fixed, not extending, lead.

 They vary between 3 and 7 miles.
 The Walk Programme will give an idea of the length of each walk.
 Some are designated 'shorter and slower' so you should be able to find something to suit you.